Erika Umeda

 Erika Umeda (梅田 えりか, Umeda Erika) is a Japanese singer and former model.
-She was a member of the Japanese idol girl group ZYX and Cute up until departing to pursue a solo career in modeling.
+In 2002, she became a member of Hello!
+Project in their junior group, Hello!
+Project Kids.
+In 2003, she became a member of the girl group ZYX before formally debuting in Cute in 2006.
+In 2009, Umeda graduated from Cute and Hello!
+Project to pursue a solo career in modeling.
 In 2013, she returned to her music career with the release of her debut solo single "Crush On You."

 Career

 2002–2004: Hello!
 Project Kids and ZYX

 Umeda was born in Minami-ku, Yokohama, Japan.
 In 2002, she auditioned for Hello!
 Project Kids with the song "White Love" by Speed.
 Her audition tape was aired on Morning Musume's variety show Hello!
 Morning.
 She was placed in the group with 14 other girls.
 In the same year, she appeared in the movie Koinu Dan no Monogatari.

 In 2003, Umeda became a member of the subgroup ZYX along with Mari Yaguchi from Morning Musume, Maimi Yajima, Saki Shimizu, Megumi Murakami, and Momoko Tsugunaga.
 They released their debut single, "Iku ZYX!
 Fly High" on August 6, 2003, followed by "Shiroi Tokyo" on December 10, 2003.
 Later, in 2004, she participated in singing "All for One & One for All!", a collaboration single released by all Hello!
 Project artists under the name "H.P.
 All Stars."